 - Do you prefer an Undermount Sink?
 It will give a sleek, modern look with no rim visible on the counter and will allow easy counter cleaning.

 - Do you prefer a Drop-in Sink?
-This style is becoming less popular in high-end bathrooms.
+This style is more difficult to clean around and is becoming less popular in high-end bathrooms.

 - Do you prefer a Countertop Sink that sits on the counter and serves as a design element or focal point of the room?